batistagroup/knowledgebase/docs/python/typing/intro.md

 disable_error_code = ["unused-ignore"]
 ```

+If you start introducing types to your existing codebase, you might get quite discourage by the seeming amount of effort to fix 100s of mypy strict errors.
+I can only say that I personally went through that experience twice, after which I could write new code with type hints present by default, which made my code better and more reliable.

 ## Summary

 Type hints are a powerful tool for improving code clarity, reducing bugs, and ensuring robust software development.
 Whether you're working on a small script or a large-scale project, leveraging Python's type system can significantly enhance your development process.